Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Test simulations and application to real data

 As for the filter $h(t)$, its transfer function is

 with $\tau_a=2000 \text{\,s}$ and $\tau_a=2001 \text{\,s}$, and zero for $\lvert f\rvert \ge 1/(2 T)$.

 One can recognize the transfer function of a discrete-time two-pole infinite impulse response low-pass filter, which is easily implemented again as an ARMA filter on the discrete time series of the $z$'s.

-We think that all in all this model possesses many features of a realistic situation, complex frequency dependence of PSD, cross-correlation among disturbances, high data dynamic range, complex susceptibility etc., to give a meaningful test of the method.
+This model possesses many features of a realistic situation, complex frequency dependence of PSD, cross-correlation among disturbances, high data dynamic range, complex susceptibility etc., to give a meaningful test of the method.

-In \Cref{fig:decorrspectra} we show the result of the decorrelation on one example of a $5\times 10^5 \text{\,s}$ multivariate time series generated as described above.
+In \Cref{fig:decorrspectra} we apply the decorrelation method described in \Cref{sec:singlefreq_method} on one example of a $5\times 10^5 \text{\,s}$ multivariate time series generated as described above.

-The figure clearly shows that the method, at least for this example, gives an unbiased estimate of the ASD of the residuals.
+The figure shows that the method, at least for this example, gives an unbiased estimate of the ASD of the residuals.
 The ASD indeed fluctuates, within the uncertainties predicted by the posterior in \Cref{eq:invgjef}, around the true value in \Cref{eq:psdxo}.
 The figure also shows, for reference, the estimate of the multiple coherence coefficient $R^2$, from the posterior in \Cref{eq:postR2}.
 The plot indicates that at $f\simeq 1\text{\,mHz}$, where $M\simeq 30$, the method allows to detect a $\simeq 10\%$ contribution of the disturbances to the total PSD.

 In \Cref{fig:desusc} we show the estimate of the susceptibility $\alpha_1(f)$ for the same set of data used for \Cref{fig:decorrspectra}, and compare it with the true value $n_1/h(f)$, with $h(f)$ from \Cref{eq:filter}.